-Todd Donovan is entering his 21st season in professional baseball, his second with the Philadelphia Phillies following two years as the Assistant Director of Player Personnel for the Seattle Mariners.
+Todd Donovan is entering his 22nd season in professional baseball, his third with the Philadelphia Phillies following two years as the Assistant Director of Player Personnel for the Seattle Mariners.
 Donovan was hired off the field to be a Professional Scout in 2010 by the Arizona Diamondbacks.
 With Arizona, Donovan held titles of Pro Scout, Area Scout, Regional Supervisor and National Supervisor and was responsible for evaluating and reporting on amateur and professional baseball players both domestically and internationally before being hired away by the Tampa Bay Rays to be a Special Assignment Scout in the winter of 2014.

 A graduate of East Lyme High School in Connecticut, Donovan concluded a successful playing career by receiving All-Conference and All State honors in 1996, along with being named The New London Day’s “Player of the Year”.
 During his senior season at East Lyme High School, Donovan was also an All State long jumper as well as being tabbed an All American sprinter as a member of his schools 4 X 200 meter relay team.

 Following graduation, Donovan attended Siena College in Loudonville, N.Y., on a baseball scholarship.
 During his three seasons at Siena, Donovan led the Saints to two conference championships and the school’s first ever NCAA tournament berth.
 Donovan was awarded 1st Team All Conference honors for three consecutive seasons, and named MAAC Conference Player of the Year in 1999.
 Later that June, Donovan was drafted in the 8th round by the San Diego Padres and signed a contract to play professionally.
 Donovan graduated cum laude in May of 2003, earning both a Bachelor of Science in Marketing/Management along with his Secondary Education Teaching Certification.